ezEngine/docs/docs/debugging/cvars.md

 ### TypeScript

-The [TypeScript binding (TODO)](../custom-code/typescript/typescript-overview.md) is also able to access CVars.
+The [TypeScript binding](../custom-code/typescript/typescript-overview.md) is also able to access CVars.

 ## Command Line